buildpacks/spec/distribution.md

 A `.cnb` file MUST be an uncompressed tar archive containing an OCI image.
 Its file name SHOULD end in `.cnb`.

-Each FS layer blob in the buildpackage MUST contain a single buildpack at the following file path:
+Each FS layer blob in the buildpackage intended to be a buildpack MUST contain a single buildpack at the following file path:

 ```
 /cnb/buildpacks/<buildpack ID>/<buildpack version>/